The kid’s name was Benjie. He was a slightly overweight rambunctious 10 year old.

-I had a stack of racquets that had been donated for the kids to use and ultimately own at the end of the summer.
+I had a stack of donated racquets for the kids to use and ultimately own at the end of the summer.
 The kids could barely contain their excitement to find out which one was going to be theirs.
-I saw an opportunity.
+So I seized my opportunity.

 He first tried slicing it like a sword.
 I stopped him.
 I explained that in order to touch this racquet or any racquet during our training sessions everyone had to do two things….1. respect the racquet because that’s what real tennis players do and 2. never swing it in a way that makes someone watching think you don’t know what to do with it.

 The kids ate that up.

 Most importantly I saw an immediate shift in Benjie who now looked at my racquet like the most precious thing he’d ever held in his hands.
 Benjie no longer had interest in cutting up to get attention.
 He realized all eyes were transfixed on him because he had the power of their attention.
 He held the tennis coach’s beautiful magic racquet in his hand and would get to demonstrate what they had all just been shown.

 First he tried a forehand.
 It was awkward and he swung too hard and the racquet slipped through his hand and slid across the court.
 He was immediately embarrassed.
 Kids started laughing.
 He looked like he was preparing to get yelled at having just somehow damaged my fancy racquet.